TambuDT/MacPowerAlert/README.md

 MacPowerAlert is a macOS application that monitors your Mac's battery status and notifies you when the battery is at 20% or 80%.

+## Why avoid discharging below 20% and charging above 80%

+Keeping your Mac's battery between 20% and 80% charge can help extend the battery's lifespan.
+Recharging the battery when it's around 20% and stopping the charge when it reaches 80% can reduce stress on the battery and slow down the aging process.

 ## Installation

 Downlaod the app, copy to Applications folder, right click and select open, then select open anyway